-Beyond the Certificate – Inspiring Lifelong Learning
+Beyond the Lifelong Learning Certificate: Inspiring Lifelong Learning & Experience

 A friend who recently graduated with her Bachelor’s degree asked me, “Finally…I’m done!
 So, what’s next?”
 Great question.
 What happens after the degree or certificate has been earned?
 Do we let our busy lives take over, and relax the learning muscles honed by textbooks, professors, and term papers?
 Far too often, that is the reality of what happens.
 But our deep pursuit of learning shouldn’t stop once we’ve fulfilled a set of requirements set by an institution or instructor.